curesh/lowpolycompression/README.md

 ## Samples in demo folder

-Please download the sample videos in the demo folder to see the low poly compression of various media They look pretty cool, so you should check it out!
+Please download the sample videos in the demo folder to see the low poly compression of various media.

+They look pretty cool, so you should check it out!

 ### Sample videos